imubit/qt-data-extractor/README.md

 * Click `Extract` and confirm your selection.
 * Wait until extraction is finished.

-### Osisoft PI historian prerequisites

-Please make sure you have [PI SDK](https://techsupport.osisoft.com/Products/PI-System-Access/PI-SDK/Overview) and AF SDK installed and configured on your workstation before attempting to access PI historian

-## Development
+Read documentation for a specific historian before attempting to extract data.

 ### Python Install